Terms and Conditions for Catalyst Courses

 This change of name does not affect our business purpose or product offer.
 It is a reflection of the broadening of our company’s activities and education programs that has occurred over the last 7 years.

-2 Application Process
+2. Application Process (Incoming Students)

-In order to initiate a course booking you must submit the application form on the Website.
-Until you click the “Submit” button, you can cancel the booking at any time or change the information provided by simply correcting it in the fields on the form.
+In order to initiate a Course application you must submit the application form on the Website.
+Until you click the “Submit” button, you can cancel the application at any time or change the information provided by simply correcting it in the fields on the form.
 This application does not incur any costs for you.
-After submitting the application form, you may receive a message from our Admissions Team to request additional materials, such as a sample of your creative work (if possible to be provided).
 After viewing all the materials submitted by you, the Admissions Teams will decide if you are a good fit for the school.
-If yes, we will send you an offer letter with an attached invoice either for the Enrolment fee, if the course requires one, or the full Tuition fee (also sometimes referred to as Course Fee in this case), in the case of a short course (“Offer Letter”).
+If yes, we will send you a non-binding offer of study (“Offer Letter”) by email.
+The Offer Letter will include information on how to make the payment to confirm your place on the course.

-3 Conclusion of Contract
+3 Conclusion of Contract (Incoming Students)

 3.5 If we refuse your offer for any reason, we will notify you accordingly and immediately refund your Offer Payment.